 - 3 elective credits (arts or arth)

 arts 2610 is required for entry into all upper level studio courses (note that students should not take both courses). arth 2471 is required for the major.
 Painting, Printmaking, and Sculpture courses require arts 2620 (Drawing II) or figure drawing as a prerequisite to all classes.

 The minimum requirements for a concentration are the 2000 level intro courses in the chosen concentration area along with one 3000 level and one 4000 level course in that same area.
-The 4000 level course will be taken in the spring of the Fourth year during which the student will develop his or her thesis exhibition.
+The 4000 level course in the chosen course must be taken in the spring of the Fourth year during which the student will develop his or her required thesis exhibition.

 Nine additional credits at the 2000 level are required for the major and at least one of those classes must be in an area other than the student's concentration.

 An elective is also required for the Studio Art Major and consists of either an additional arth course, an arts Special Topics course, or an additional course at the 3000/4000 level.